Shyne: Shooting and trial (1999–2001)

-Prosecutors charged that Allen, Combs, and Shyne all drew guns, and that Shyne shot three times in the packed nightclub.
+Prosecutors charged that after Allen's accomplice threw money at Combs, the two men and Shyne all drew guns.
+Soon after, three gunshots were fired in the packed nightclub.
 The shooting resulted in three bystanders being injured.
-Shyne was accused by prosecutors as was Combs of drawing a gun in the confrontation; Shyne said he acted in self-defense.
-One injured witness said she saw both Combs and Shyne shoot guns.
-Shyne was accused of firing three shots that wounded three people; he maintained that he had fired into the air, and did not believe that it was bullets from his gun that injured the bystanders.
-At his trial, an eyewitness and a ballistics expert testified that the three injuries may have been caused not by Shyne but by a second gunman, and the ballistics expert said that at least one injury may have been caused by a 40 caliber weapon while Shyne had a 9 millimeter gun; 40-caliber shells were found on the floor.
+Shyne was accused by prosecutors as was Combs of drawing a gun in the confrontation.
+Shyne said he acted in self-defense.
+One injured witness, Natania Reuben, said she saw both Combs and Shyne shoot guns; Reuben was shot in the nose.
+Shyne was accused of firing three shots that wounded three people.
+He maintained that he had fired into the air, and did not believe that it was bullets from his gun that injured the bystanders.

+Combs was represented by Benjamin Brafman and Johnnie Cochran, while Shyne's defense attorney was Murray Richman.

+At his trial, an eyewitness and a ballistics expert testified that the three injuries may have been caused not by Shyne, but by a second gunman.
+The ballistics expert said that at least one injury may have been caused by a .40 caliber weapon, while Shyne had a 9 millimeter gun.
+40-caliber shells were found on the floor.

 Shyne was convicted at trial by a jury on two counts of assault and of reckless endangerment, and criminal possession of an illegal weapon, after a seven-week trial alongside Combs.
 He was acquitted of charges of attempted murder, on a third count of intentional assault in the first degree of a third victim, and one other count.
-He was sentenced on June 1, 2001, to ten years in prison, without eligibility for parole until 2009; he served almost nine years in New York prisons.
+He was sentenced on June 1, 2001, to ten years in prison, without eligibility for parole until 2009.
+He served nearly nine years in New York state prisons.
+Combs and his bodyguard, Anthony "Wolf" Jones, in contrast, were acquitted on all counts.
+Combs had been arrested and charged with illegally having two 9-millimeter guns and with bribery but was acquitted of the charges at the trial.
+Combs' bodyguard, who had been charged with illegal possession of a gun and bribery, was also acquitted at the trial.

-Conrad Tillard, then known as Hip-Hop Minister Conrad Muhammad, said: "Shyne’s mother and grandmother placed this young man in the care and custody of Sean “Puffy” Combs, who they believed was a responsible executive of a company.
+Conrad Tillard, then known as the "hip hop minister" Conrad Muhammad, said: "Shyne's mother and grandmother placed this young man in the care and custody of Sean "Puffy" Combs, who they believed was a responsible executive of a company.
 Puffy has the same responsibility as a teacher, as a coach.
 This boy, Shyne, was out with his idol on that fateful night.
 When I put my child in your hands, I don't expect him to end up dead or in jail."

-Combs and his bodyguard, in contrast, were acquitted on all counts.
-Combs had been arrested and charged with illegally having two 9 millimeter guns and with bribery, but was acquitted of the charges at the trial.
-Combs' bodyguard, who had been charged with illegal possession of a gun and bribery, was also acquitted at the trial.

-Shyne's debut album was released in 2000 and was successful.
+In the 2024 documentary The Honorable Shyne, he expressed the belief that his defense attorney may have undermined his trial.
+Claims made by others regarding ritual acts before the trial is noted in the documentary but lack independent verification.